THE POTENTIAL PAIN OF GUARDIANSHIP

 The first and most important document for avoiding a Guardianship is a Durable Power of Attorney.
 In a Durable Power of Attorney you appoint an “agent” or “attorney-in-fact” who can stand in your shoes financially and can sign contracts on your behalf, sell and manage property, handle investments, pay bills, sue and be sued … basically, they can do anything you can do financially.
 A Power of Attorney is considered a less restrictive means of taking care of your finances when you become incapacitated, so a Guardianship is not necessary.
 Your appointed agent can pay your bills and take care of your finances without the court’s involvement.

 The important thing to understand, however, is that Florida law does not allow a “Springing” or “Non-Durable” Power of Attorney.
 A “Springing” or “Non-Durable” Power of Attorney would only go into effect when you are incapacitated.
 As Florida only allows for a Durable Power of Attorney, the Power of Attorney goes into place and is valid as soon as it is signed.
 So while it is an important document for avoiding Guardianship, it is also a scary one since your appointed agent may choose to use it, if they know about it and have access to it, before you are actually ready to give up financial control.
-To mitigate this, I suggest three things: first, to make sure you appoint someone you trust to act in your best interest; second, to not give the appointed agent a copy of the Power of Attorney document (instead I recommend telling the agent that one exists and make sure that it can be found should they become incapacitated); and thirdly, it is usually a better solution to have a Revocable Trust in addition to a Power of Attorney.
+To mitigate this: first, make sure you appoint someone you trust to act in your best interest; second, do not give the appointed agent a copy of the Power of Attorney document (instead I recommend telling the agent that one exists and make sure that it can be found should they become incapacitated); and third, it is usually a better solution to have a Revocable Trust in addition to a Power of Attorney.

 A “Revocable Trust” is a document that spells out a plan for how your assets should be managed and used during life, during potential incapacity, and after death.
 “Revocable” means that it can be changed at any time.
 You can be Trustee of your own Revocable Trust until you are incapacitated or until you choose to resign.
 So by having a Trust and having most of your assets in your Trust, you can keep control of your assets for as long as you are able to serve as Trustee.
 You can appoint a Successor Trustee who, like your agent under your Power of Attorney, should be a trusted person, but unlike in a Power of Attorney, a Successor Trustee will not have power until you are incapacitated.
 Furthermore, in a Revocable Trust, you can specify how you would like to be taken care of during any incapacity.
 For example, you can specify that it is your wish to remain home, if possible, and be taken care of by in-home caregivers, even if that is more expensive than assisted living.
 If you have a Trust, then the Power of Attorney is only effective against assets outside of the Trust, so it still helps you avoid Guardianship, but you get to maintain current control.